RyanzhuAU/silverTrain/README.md

 2. The required database is MySQL.
 Run the sql script which is under the "SQL" folder to create the schema.

-3. Go to {application folder}\src\main\resources\, modifle the file "application.properties".
+3. Go to {application folder}\src\main\resources\, modify the file "application.properties".
 Change the database username/password.

 4. Use maven to build this application.
 Go to the application folder and type mvn install.